Insulince/explain-k8s-generator/README.md

 ## Usage

+NOTE: *This process was created on a v1.9.5 client against a v1.10.11 server.
+Results may vary or not come back at all if your versions differ.*

 To start, is up to you to provide a list of resource names in an input file.
 The default location for this file is `./in/resourceNames.txt` (can be changed with environment variables).
 This file should contain *only* valid k8s resource names separated by newlines.

 Once that is set up, you are ready to run the application which will perform a **ton** of `kubectl explain` requests against your **current kubectl context**.
 Please be sure you are configured to not damage your server with this many requests.
 I set up a local k8s cluster and context to run these commands against so I wouldn't have to worry about harming anything.